 The fact that Grey Nurses aggregate together at certain key locations during the year added to the myth because those locations were labelled as “shark-infested”…

 It also covers the immense amount of work done around Grey Nurse shark conservation.
 Including the influence Australian diving icons Ron and Valerie Taylor were able to bring to the table.
-Along with the excellent identification database established by Peter Simpson & Sean Barker at Spot-A-Shark in Sydney.
+Along with the excellent identification database established and maintained by Peter Simpson & Sean Barker at Spot-A-Shark in Sydney.

 Peter has took me out to the Magic Point Grey Nurse aggregation site near Maroubra Beach in Sydney’s eastern suburbs several times.
 And took the time to explain what he and Sean are doing to help this is quite special creature.